 After a successful 5-week reconnaissance trip in 2017, we couldn’t not share this incredible island with a small group of like-minded bird and wildlife-lovers in early 2019 and 2020.
 We were successful in sighting all 33 endemic birds in just 10 days, as well as our Sri Lankan Top 5, Sri Lankan Leopard, Blue Whale, Asian Elephant, Serendib Scops Owl and Sloth Bear, along with around 250/440 bird species.

 We were delighted with the changing habitats and climatic zones and just how many species they sustained within such a relatively small country (home to 20 million people).
 We were also amazed by the ease and access to birding and how much local communities knew about the wildlife and its importance for the economy (they knew all the bird names in English even though they spoke little to no English!).
 Another highlight was the delicious and fresh Sri lankan curries, local treats and tropical fruits we were generously served on a daily basis.Join Us in Sri Lanka February 2019

-For those of you who join our 15 day Sri Lankan Birds & Wildlife Tour in February 2019, we will be travelling in a small group with a max 10 guests with two NT Bird Specialist tour leaders, along with a professional nationally accredited naturalist guide and a driver in a mini bus.
+For those of you who join our 15 day Sri Lankan Birds & Wildlife Tour in February 2020, we will be travelling in a small group with a max 10 guests with two NT Bird Specialist tour leaders, along with a professional nationally accredited naturalist guide and a driver in a coach or mini bus.